 Our steps for your safety and well-being

-As Chief Ewe, Jim, having ploughed plenty of time into training and preparation with safety measures and checks being at the forefront for his love of paragliding, it’s the same great level of care and attention to detail when it comes to running Adventurous Ewe trips as safety and well-being of all our team (you, our leaders and crew) is paramount.
+Adventurous Ewe is no stranger to implementing safety checks.
+Chief Ewe, Jim, is an avid paraglider and therefore has ploughed plenty of time into training and preparation with safety measures and checks being at the forefront for his love of this adventure sport.
+It’s the same great level of care and attention to detail when it comes to running Adventurous Ewe trips as safety and well-being of all our team (you, our leaders and crew) is paramount.
 Feel free to check out our COVID-19 ‘You’re in Safe Hands‘ blog and below are all the steps we’re taking to stay up-to-date with safety measures for the myriad of occurrences the world can throw into play.

 Whilst on your trip, Adventurous Ewe Leader/s and Crew will have a satellite phones, mobile phones and radios communications in case of emergencies.
 The team are trained to deal with these situations and pre-planned emergency evacuation procedures are in place.
 All leaders have necessary qualifications and experience to lead each activity that we offer (mountaineering, hiking, biking, kayaking or rafting) together with remote or wilderness first aid qualifications.
 Please ensure you listen to your Leader during these times and refrain from putting any posts on social media.
 Your Emergency Contact at Adventurous Ewe HQ is Jim Young on +(0)7747 346 588.